 The 6 best Cornwall beaches to visit in your motorhome or caravan

 It’s no secret that Cornwall’s beaches are some of the best in the world.
-With more than 300 spanning the 250-plus miles of coastline you are spoilt for choice.
+With more than 300 spanning the 250-plus miles of coastline, you are spoilt for choice.

 From vast, sandy beaches that are popular with families to secluded tiny coves, there are coastal delights here in spades.

 The north coast of Cornwall is more exposed to the winds from the Atlantic Ocean and therefore more rugged with sheer cliffs and steep valleys.
 The south coast is more sheltered with hidden coves, wooded valleys and popular fishing ports.
 Wherever you choose to take a coastal walk or set up your deckchair, you’ll not be disappointed.
-And if you fancy seeing the whole of the Cornish coastline, you’ll be pleased to know that the South West Coast Path runs round the entirety of Cornwall’s coast.
+And if you fancy seeing the whole of the Cornish coastline, you’ll be pleased to know that the South West Coast Path runs around the entirety of Cornwall’s coast.